Develop Your Intuition for Faster and Better Results

 “This feeling, this little whisper from deep inside your brain, may contain far more information – both facts and impressions – than you’re likely to obtain from hours of analyzing data.” – Roy Rowan

-But in order to hear this highly personalized and resourceful messenger, we must unplug from the constant bombardment and outside opinions that continually seduce us from ourselves.
-The speed and noise of the world isn’t conducive to listening.
+But in order to hear this highly personalized and resourceful messenger, we must unplug from the constant noise and outside opinions that continually seduce us from ourselves.
+The speed and cacophony of the world isn’t conducive to listening.
 Our collective anxiety and depression have also been shown to interfere with our intuition.

 It takes time and practice to tap back in to hear what we already know we should do next.
 Like most everything, it’s a skill that can be developed and honed with practice.

-A loyal friend and guide, as long as we are willing to follow its lead.
+A loyal friend and guide, if we are willing to listen and to follow.

 #intuition #HeatherDavis #UrbanNaturalDesigns #positivenews #positiveinformation #coronavirusreading #covid19reading #pandemicreading #staypositive #LifeInspiration #JonasSalk #handcraftedartwork #sixthsense #rationaldecisionmaking #internalvoice #SteveJobs #intellect #gutinstinct #predictiveprocessingframework #RoyRowan #informationoverload #unplug